-B That was located on Route #104 where Oak Orchard Creek goes under the road.
-He bought that piece of property and Bill Reuter, who lived nearby was manager there.

-They knew that the deposit of sand

-was there.
-Gravel and stone.
-And there was a continuous supply of water.
-What they wanted, of course, was washed sand and gravel.
-They built it in good times and it was a good thing because it was that money really that was available when the actual Depression came and that was when I was going to college and my brother was going to medical school and my sister.
-I graduated in 1933, and my brother got his M.D. in 1941, and my sister had her Bachelor's in 1940.
+That was located on Route #104 where Oak Orchard Creek В goes under the road.
+He bought that piece of property who lived nearby was manager there, and Bill Reuter They knew that the deposit of sand was there Gravel and stone.
+And there was a continuous What they wanted of course was washed supply of water.
+They built it in good times and it was sand and gravel. a good thing because it was that money really that was available when the actual Depression came and that was when I was going to college and my brother was going to medical school and my sister.
+I graduated in 1933, and my brother got his M.D. in 1941 and my sister had her Bachelor's in 1940.

-Mc Would you give us your sister's and your brother's names ?

-- Yes.
-My sister was Alice Marie O'Donnell and she married a physician, Dr. George Melcher, and there are four fine children in that family.
-My brother was Francis W.

-O'Donnell, Jr. and he went to Georgetown for his premed,

-Long Island College of Medicine for medical school, he had internships at St. Catherine's & Kings County.
-That's where he met his wife, Eileen, who is his wife today.
-They had eight fine children and he practiced in Buffalo until 1978.
+Would you give us your sister's and your brother's names ?
+MC My sister was Alice Marie O'Donnell and she married В a physician, Dr. George Melcher, and there are four fine children in that family.
+My brother was Francis W. O'Donnell, Jr. and he went to Georgetown for his premed, Long Island College of Medicine for medical school, he had internships at St. Catherine's & Kings County. where he met his wife, Eileen, who is his wife today. had eight fine children and he practiced in Buffalo until 1978.
 He did chest surgery, open heart, he had all the specialty ratings and he practiced mostly at the Millard Fillmore, but also at Deaconess and I believe Mercy and some others.
-(Francis W. O'Donnell, Jr. did graduate work at the Univ. of Michigan with Dr. John Alexander). - B It was a very vulnerable time for my father.
+(Francis W. O'Donnell, Jr. did graduate work at the Univ. of Michigan with Dr. John Alexander).

+It was a very vulnerable time for my father.
 He had been in business since 1902, survived various things, but the Depression really made a great difference in his life.
-But we were fortunate that we survived as well as we did. - Mc What about the banks closing in this area? - I started college in 1929 and actually the banks didn't close until the spring of 1933. - Mc Where did you go ? - A lovely girl's school in Indiana; St. Mary of the Woods, which is in southern Indiana.
+But we were fortunate that we survived as well as we did.

+Mc What about the banks closing in this area ?

+I started college in 1929 and actually the banks didn't close until the spring of 1933.

+Mc Where did you go ?

+A lovely girl's school in Indiana; St. Mary of the Woods, which is in southern Indiana.
 I was very happy there.